-The latest update to the Chrome web browser has brought about a pretty interesting feature.
-Known as Scroll to Text Fragment, it allows you to directly jump over to any particular word of any website.
-While browsing through any blog, you might have seen an index content where all the topics have been hyperlinked to their respective section.
-This allows you to directly jump over to that topic without having to manually scroll through others.
+The latest update to the Chrome browser has brought about an interesting feature.
+It’s known as Scroll to Text Fragment and allows you to jump over to any particular word of any website.
+While browsing a website, you might have seen an index content where all the topics have been hyperlinked to their respective section.
+With this feature enabled, go to a specific topic without scrolling the whole page.
 Chrome’s Scroll to Text Fragment takes this anchor tag functionality one step ahead.

-You could now not only jump to any part of the same website but to any website across the internet.
+You can now not only jump to any part of the same website but also any website across the internet.
 Furthermore, it has no restrictions and could be applied to any word across any site or blog.
-And no, you don’t have to wait for those particular sites to create these links for you.
-You could very easily manually create them that would link to any website and any text across the web.
-To do so, we would be using the Scroll to Text Fragment feature launched by Chrome.
+And no, you don’t have to wait for those particular sites to create these links.
+You could manually create links to any website and text across the web.
+To do so, we would use the Scroll to Text Fragment feature launched by Chrome.
 With that said, here are the required instructions.
 Also, check out our guide to recover the deleted bookmark in Google Chrome.

 Using Chrome’s Scroll to Text Fragment feature

 First off, make sure you are using Google Chrome version 80.
 Click on the overflow icon and select Help > About Google Chrome.
 The browser version should be 80.0.3987.122 or higher. if not, then update it from that section itself.
-Once done, here is how you can make full use of Chrome’s Scroll to Text Fragment feature.
+Once done, here is how to use Chrome’s Scroll to Text Fragment feature.

 The general keyword for it is URL#:~:text=WORD, where WORD is the desired text to which you would link this keyword, and URL is the website to which that word belongs.
 If you wish to link to more than a single word, then use %20 as space after each word.
 The following example will make it more clear.